Tanya-aa1/Today-s-Focus/README.md

 # Today-s-Focus
-Thia is a DSA based project.
+ThiS is a DSA based project.

 **PROBLEM STATEMENT:**